Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Experiments

 We investigate the impact of each geometric component by training a standard LightingDiT-B/1 model on DINOv2-B latents.
 The results are summarized in Table \ref{tab:ablation_study}.
 When trained with standard Euclidean Flow Matching(EFM), the model fails to converge effectively, yielding a poor FID of \textbf{24.32}.
 As analyzed in \cref{sec:motivation}, baseline suffers from Geometric Interference: the model wastes capacity minimizing radial errors and learning velocity fields within the undefined interior of the manifold.

 To address the radial error, we project both the Gaussian noise and the target latents onto the unit sphere, effectively forcing the model to learn only the angular component.
-While this removes the radial error, we observe only a marginal improvement of 2.33 FID (reaching \textbf{21.99}).
+We observe only a marginal improvement of 2.33 FID (reaching \textbf{21.99}).
 This indicates that simply fixing the endpoints is insufficient; the issue persists because the Euclidean linear interpolation still forms a chord that violates the manifold geometry.

 By adopting Riemannian Flow Matching to ensure the generative trajectory follows the geodesic, we observe a huge performance improvement.
 The FID drops significantly to \textbf{7.06} (with IS improving to 136.70).
 This result is critical: it validates our claim that respecting intrinsic geometry enables standard Diffusion Transformers to model high-dimensional features without the need for architectural width scaling.
 Finally, incorporating Jacobi Regularization to weight the loss according to geodesic focusing further refines the geometric alignment, improving FID to \textbf{6.77}.
 When trained for 200 epochs, our method (RJF) achieves a remarkable FID of \textbf{4.95}.
-With classifier-free guidance, the performance reaches SOTA with an FID of \textbf{3.37} and an IS of \textbf{180.26}.
+With guidance, the performance reaches SOTA with an FID of \textbf{3.37} and an IS of \textbf{180.26}.